Betsy-Tacy (novel): Main characters

 Julia Ray- Betsy's older, somewhat bossy sister.
 While she's only three years older than Betsy, she considers herself quite grown-up, and feels free to lord that over the younger Betsy and Tacy.
 Has a pronounced interest in music that is developed much more extensively in later books.

 Katie Kelly- Tacy's older, somewhat bossy sister.
 There are 11 children in the Kelly household in the opening of the book, and Katie is the fourth youngest.
 She and Julia are best friends.

 Margaret Ray- a new baby born to the Rays during the course of the book.
-Betsy at first feels jealous of the newcomer usurping the 'baby' spot, but after a talk with Tacy, realizes the fun of being an older sibling.
+Betsy at first feels envious of the newcomer usurping the 'baby' spot, but after a talk with Tacy, realizes the fun of being an older sibling.

 Beatrice Kelly- Tacy's baby sister, who dies shortly before Easter.
 Just as Tacy comforted Betsy in the gaining of a new sibling, Betsy comforts Tacy in the loss of a sibling.

 Papa (Robert Ray) and Mama (Julia Warrington Ray)- Betsy's parents.
 Papa runs a shoe store, while Mama minds the home.
 Her parents aren't particularly well developed until later books.

 Tom- a neighborhood boy who plays the violin and has a little crush on Tacy.

 Tib Muller (Thelma Muller)- A little girl who moves into the neighborhood shortly before the end of the book.
 She's tiny and blond, and knows how to stand on her head.
 She lives in a chocolate-colored house with a pane of colored glass over the door.
 She meets Betsy and Tacy because they left Mrs. Ray's calling cards in the Muller's mailbox.
 Mrs. Muller returned the call, and the three girls eventually met.
 All become best friends in the two years in between the first book and the second.